magenta-aps/datafordeler/README.md

 Installing openJDK can be done by following the information on the page in the following url. https://openjdk.java.net/install/

-If there is installed more than one version of Java, the default version to be used during build, can be changed with the following command.
+If there is installed more than one version of Java, the default version to be used during build can be changed with the following command.

 update-alternatives --config java

 ##### IntelliJ
-Installing openJDK can be done by following the information on the page in the following url. https://www.jetbrains.com/help/idea/installation-guide.html#standalone
+Installing openJDK can be done by following the information on the page in the following url: https://www.jetbrains.com/help/idea/installation-guide.html#standalone

 ##### Maven
-Installing maven can be done by following the information on the page in the following url https://maven.apache.org/install.html
+Installing maven can be done by following the information on the page in the following url: https://maven.apache.org/install.html

 ## Building and testing the application
-For the building and testing of the full application, all plugins needs to be compiled into a *.jar file.
+For building and testing the full application, all plugins need to be compiled into a *.jar file.
 Some plugins are dependent on other plugins; it is necessary to compile the different plugins in a specific sequence to get the application running on the development machine.

 ### Maven